The call center industry is growing at an amazing rate.

 Inbound and outbound call centers

-Two terms you often come across when researching how to open a call center are inbound and outbound operations from a call center.
+Two terms you often come across when researching how to set up a call center are inbound and outbound operations from a call center.

 In simple terms, inbound call centers are set up to receive calls initiated by customers or curious people who need to find out more information about the company’s products and services.